-[how well the data is understood and utilised appropriately]
+[how well the data are understood and utilised appropriately]

-Is there a particular context that this data needs to be considered within?
-The sheep and goat inventory is conducted in the winter, but the small ruminant expert group advises that seasonality in the goat population is minimal so the data provided is unlikely to vary much by season.
+Is there a particular context that these data need to be considered within?
+The sheep and goat inventory is conducted in the winter, but the small ruminant expert group advises that seasonality in the goat population is minimal so the data provided are unlikely to vary much by season.